 Impact on false rejection rates comparing surgical mask assessment (red line) versus base case (no mask, black line).

 The results of this work are revealing of the generalising power of facial recognition systems based on deep learning, since they are capable of maintaining the capacity to extract characteristics with strong discriminatory power even in situations where a very significant part of the information disappears (remains hidden under the mask).

-Although in any case it will still be recommendable to carry out the facial recognition processes providing as much information as possible (that is, eliminating elements that may cause occlusion such as sunglasses, masks or others) the NIST study provides at least confidence in the robustness of the algorithms with respect to false acceptance, without doubt the factor of greatest concern when implementing a biometric identity verification system.
-However, the task of improving false rejection performance remains to be done to avoid an impact on the user experience caused by repeated unsuccessful attempts at legitimate verification.
+Although in any case it is still recommended that facial recognition processes are carried out, providing as much information as possible (that is, eliminating elements that may cause occlusion such as sunglasses, masks or others).
+The NIST study at least provides confidence in the robustness of the algorithms with respect to false acceptance, without doubt the factor of greatest concern when implementing a biometric identity verification system.
+However, the task of improving false rejection performance remains to avoid an impact on the user experience caused by repeated unsuccessful attempts at legitimate verification.